Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-spring-security-resource-server/README.md

 - A [Java Development Kit (JDK)][jdk_link], version 1.8 or above.
 - [Maven](https://maven.apache.org/) 3.0 or above
 - An Internet connection
-- A Window machine (necessary if you want to run the app on Windows)
+- A Windows machine (necessary if you want to run the app on Windows)
 - An OS X machine (necessary if you want to run the app on Mac)
 - A Linux machine (necessary if you want to run the app on Linux)
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)